What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Generally, the Emperor and Empress dolls are placed on the top tier, and nowadays the Emperor and Empress dolls are placed on the right and the Empress dolls on the left.

-In the past, they were arranged in reverse, and their placement has changed over time and region, but
+In the past, they were arranged in reverse, and the arrangement has changed over time and region,

 It has a symbolic meaning that the male doll protects the female doll.

-Recently, simple and easy-to-decorate Imperial Prince and Princess ornaments have become popular.
+Recently, simple and easy-to-decorate Imperial Prince and Princess decorations have become popular.

 It features a compact size and modern design.